Knife Sharpening Q&A

 Q: What is "Quantifying Sharpness"?

 A: Where I work as a machinist, we make parts with exceedingly close tolerances on a daily basis.
 Bearing journal Inside and outside diameter tolerances are .0003" TOTAL.
-We often hold plus or minus .0005".
+We often hold plus or minus .0005" regularly.
 We have to have the means to MEASURE, or quantify, those dimensions and guarantee their accuracy.
 And from the time I started this little business, not being able to actually measure sharpness bothered me.

 I could slice paper, shave the hair on your arm test, slice the tomato test, all the anecdotal, subjective "Papaw taught me" tests.
 But I lacked a way to put a solid number on sharpness until the "Edge on Up" Sharpness tester.
 I've written about it so if you're interested, click on "Quantifying Sharpness", and read all three related posts.